-A recent medical study conducted in the United States has shown that the use of cannabis in the elderly reduces the medical prescription and saves the resources of medical insurance and hospitals.
+A recent medical study conducted in the United States has shown that the use of cannabis (CBD) in the elderly reduces the medical prescription and saves the resources of medical insurance and hospitals.

 A few months ago, the National Organization of Health Institutions of the United States published the study carried out in the state of Columbia.
 In the study, it was proven how the prescription and use of medical cannabis in elderly or disabled patients reduced the need to prescribe other drugs, especially analgesics.

 The authors of the research estimated at 165 million dollars saved in the budget of Medicare (a kind of social security there at the federal level) only in one year in the State of Columbia, where medicinal consumption of CBD is entirely legal.